gitskarios/Gitskarios/CONTRIBUTING.md

 # Contributing
 Thank you for contributing to this project!

+TL;DR
+Contributing Issues
+-Title
+  - Be short and specific
+  - Add a word like 'Add' or 'Fix' to the beginning and capitalize it
+  - Do not add points, questionmarks to the title
+- Body
+  - Do not tell your live story
+  - One picture, GIF or video tells more than a thousand words
+  - Be friendly
+  - Include nessary informations like versions, steps to reproduce, anything that could help
+- Comments
+  - This is a discussion feature, use it
+  - BE FRIENDLY.
+You're the one how wants something, always keep that in mind
+  - If you email-reply watch out that you're not sending anything more than your text

 ## Issues
 ### Issue Title
 The issue title represents the issue, so please choose a name that fits.
 You cannot assign any tags